SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Technologies Used
 • HTML, CSS & JavaScript Programming Languages

-• Pytho Python was used for the back-end logic and the means to run/view the Website.
+• Python was used for the back-end logic and the means to run/view the Website.
 Python Modules used:

 click==7.1.2